What is Holistic Counseling?

 So, how exactly does holistic therapy work?
 The first step is for the therapist to get to know the individual.
 For some people, trust will have to be built before the therapist will be able to truly help them discover the root of what is troubling them.
 This generally happens through talk therapy, where the individual is asked questions regarding their childhood, past trauma, family members, past and current relationships, and anything else that could provide the therapist with insight into the person’s life.
 A course of treatment is then developed to determine the therapy approach best suited for the person.
 Often, this course of treatment is determined with significant input from the individual, and the therapist may help guide the client to determine the best approach.

 Here are several holistic counseling methods, which can be combined or used as individual approaches.

 - Cognitive Behavioral Therapy

 - Integrative Psychotherapy

 - Assertiveness Training

 - Life Skills Enhancement

-In addition, other methods include meditation, guided imagery, hypnotherapy, journal keeping, art therapy, etc.
+In addition, other holistic counseling methods include meditation, guided imagery, hypnotherapy, journal keeping, art therapy, etc.